Rajya Sabha polls: Shiv Sena MLA Suhas Kande moves Bombay HC against ECI decision invalidating vote

-Shiv Sena MLA Suhas Kande, whose vote for Rajya Sabha biennial elections was deemed invalid by the Election Commission of India (ECI), Monday approached the Bombay High Court challenging the decision of the poll body and sought it to be quashed and set aside.
+Shiv Sena MLA Suhas Kande, whose vote for Rajya Sabha biennial elections was deemed invalid by the Election Commission of India (ECI), approached the Bombay High Court Monday challenging the decision of the poll body and sought that it be quashed and set aside.

 Best of Express Premium